nxp-auto-goldvip/gvip-manifests/README.rst

   PFE firmware, XEN hypervisor and bridging utilities are mandatory and configured by the fsl-goldvip distro.

-  GoldVIP CAN Gateway, GoldVIP Bootloader binaries and SJA1110 firmware are also configured by the fsl-goldvip distro, but they are optional and can be removed from the image.
+  fsl-goldvip distro includes optional features such as GoldVIP CAN Gateway, GoldVIP Real-time Bootloader, GoldVIP OTA applications, and SJA1110 firmware.
+  Any of these features can be removed from the image.

 - Download GoldVIP binaries from your nxp.com account and append the following line to the file `build_<machine>/conf/local.conf`::